gisforgabriel/CV-olio/README.md

 Edit `/_includes/favicon.html` to either use a base64 encoded favicon or link to an external file.

-## To do

-- [ ] Fix inline font loading as external request
-- [ ] Offer option of extended character set in title font
-- [ ] Offer option to use standard favicon
-- [ ] Offer high DPI image options with media query
-- [ ] Reference caniuse.com for definitive compatiblity information

 ## Credits

-Many thanks to the people behind the projects this repository relies on:
+Many thanks to the people behind the projects this project relies on:

 - [PatternBolt](https://github.com/buseca/patternbolt) - Ruggero Motta, Martin Iturrieta (The MIT License)
 - [Lora](https://github.com/cyrealtype/Lora-Cyrillic) - Olga Karpushina, Alexei Vanyashin (SIL Open Font License)